 The third line shall begin with a "Comment:" description, followed by any comment information, which shall have a maximum length of 255 characters.

-The fourth line shall begin with a "Creation Time:" description, followed by a 10-character ASCII representation of the decimal UTC seconds count from 1 January 1970 at 00:00:00 corresponding to the time when the Public Key was created.
+The fourth line shall begin with a "Creation Time:" description, followed by a 10-character ASCII representation of the decimal seconds count from 1 January 1970 at 00:00:00 (equal to the “Epoch” instant used by both Unix and PTP) to the time when the Public Key was created.

 The fifth line shall be blank.